 But, from a practical standpoint, time matters.
 The data switches that form the backbone of the internet process a data packet roughly every 10-20 nanoseconds.
 They can only afford to run extremely fast algorithms.
 For most everyday purposes, an algorithm that gets its answer in a few seconds is fast enough, and for some problems, a program that takes a few minutes or hours is fast enough.
+But a program that takes years is usually not acceptable.

 With this section we start to look at what can be computed efficiently.
-To do that, we need to choose a reasonable definition of an "efficient" algorithm, and to study what problems can be solved efficiently under that definition.
+To do that, we need to choose a reasonable definition of an "efficient" algorithm, and to study which problems can be solved efficiently under that definition.

 A definition of efficiency cannot be based on any fixed amount of time.
 The larger the input is, the longer we expect a program to take, so a reasonable notion of efficiency should be concerned with the time that a program takes as a function of the length of the input.
-Also, a faster computer will produce an answer faster even for the same algorithm, and we need a way to get that speed out the way.
+Also, a faster computer will produce an answer faster even for the same algorithm, and we need a way to get processor speed out the way.

-12.1 The class P
+14.1 The Class P